Kraft Heinz: Animal welfare

 In 2017, Kraft Heinz committed to making a number of improvements to the welfare of broiler chickens in their supply chains by 2024.
 These included commitments to source chickens from high welfare breeds, provide birds with more space, and implement third-party monitoring.

 In 2019, Kraft Heinz made an updated pledge to comply with the European Chicken Commitment, an animal welfare standard, for 100% of the chickens in its supply chain, by 2026.

 In 2021, the BBFAW, an animal welfare monitoring organization, gave Kraft Heinz a rating that indicated it had established animal welfare practices but still has room to grow.
 At that time, according to Kraft Heinz, 70% of the chickens in the company's supply chain were cage-free or free-range.

 Controversies

-In 2017, the claim that the Kraft Parmesan Cheese label was misleading was rejected by judges.
-The label reads "Kraft 100% Grated Parmesan Cheese".
-It was argued that a "reasonable consumer" would know the product could not be 100% cheese, as any dairy product degrades quickly without preservatives.
+In February 2016, an article appeared on Bloomberg highlighting the use of cellulose, a plant fiber derived from wood pulp, as an additive to grated Parmesan cheese.
+While normally added as an anti-caking agent, the article alleged that cellulose was instead being used as a filler, with the amounts added to some products — sometimes as high as 8% — far exceeding what was necessary to prevent caking.
+Kraft's grated Parmesan cheese contained 3.8% cellulose, which, while high, was within the 2-4% considered acceptable by the expert quoted in the article.

+However, Kraft's labeling of their product at the time was "100% Grated Parmesan Cheese", and so Kraft was included as a defendant in some of the approximately 50 consumer protection lawsuits filed subsequent to Bloomberg's publishing of their report.
+These cases were consolidated into a single action before the United States District Court for the Northern District of Illinois in Chicago, which was subsequently dismissed by Judge Gary Feinerman in August 2017.
+Feinerman stated that a "reasonable consumer" would know the product could not be 100% cheese, as any unrefrigerated dairy product degrades quickly without additives.
+The cases were subsequently refiled, but Judge Feinerman dismissed the cases again in September 2018, although he allowed some claims to survive because the added cellulose, although labeled as an anti-caking additive, was in fact being used as filler.
+Judge Feinerman's dismissal would later be reversed on appeal in December 2020.

 On December 1, 2023, a federal jury in Illinois awarded $17.8 million to several large food companies, including Kraft Heinz, in a lawsuit against Cal-Maine Foods, Inc. and others over allegations of egg price fixing.
 Cal-Maine Foods, contesting the verdict, insists on its innocence and the absence of wrongdoing in its business practices.